isomerpages/psd-psw/_exclusives-2024/Free Social Activities.md

 <br>Time: 10-11am
 <br>Location: online</p>
 <p>
+<br>Join our cooking workshop and learn to make a scrumptious marble chiffon
-<br>This is delicious marble chiffon cake with luscious swirls of cocoa and
+cake, beautifully marbled with luscious swirls of cocoa and vanilla batters.
-vanilla batters so you get the best of both!
-This chiffon cake turns out tender and moist with a super light, airy, and fluffy texture that won’t dry out.
-Option to top it with chocolate ganache.</p>
+This delightful combination gives you the best of both flavors in every bite!
+Our chiffon cake recipe ensures a tender and moist crumb, boasting a super light, airy, and fluffy texture that stays perfect without drying out.
+For an extra touch of indulgence, you have the option to top it with a rich, velvety chocolate ganache.</p>
 <p><strong>Vacancies: 90 pax. </strong>Sign up <a href="https://www.csc.sg/events/EventsDetail/1319/PSW---Marble-Chiffon-Cake-by-Michele" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p></p>
 <hr>